No fatalities reported in Iowa as officials plan to demolish partially collapsed building

 “The property is currently being secured by a contractor on site this afternoon and demolition is expected to commence in the morning,” the statement said.

-News of the collapse doesn’t surprise Schlaan Murray a former resident who told The Associated Press that his one-year stay there was “a nightmare.”
+News of the collapse didn’t surprise Schlaan Murray, a former resident, who told The Associated Press that his one-year stay there was “a nightmare.”

 Murray, 46, moved into his apartment in February 2022 and almost immediately began having issues.
 The heat and air conditioner didn’t work, and there were plumbing problems in the bathroom.